RhubarbPHP/Module.Stem/docs/filters/index.md

 # Filters #

-Filters reduce ModelLists to only matching Models.
-They do this by iterating over the items in a list and building a range of unique identifiers to remove from the list.
-If it supports it the repository connected to the data object in the list can use the filter directly to customise it's query to avoid the expensive iteration.
+Filters reduce Collections to a subset of matching Models.
+Filters are expressed using Filter objects and in the absence of repository support work by iterating over the items in a list and building a list of records to remove from the collection.
+If it supports it, the repository can use the filter directly to customise its query to avoid expensive iteration.

-A filter can use any algorithm it needs to in order to make it's decision about a particular model.
-That means that while a filter normally checks a single column against a single value they can do much more.
+Most filters operate on a single model record and apply a simple expression, like equals, more than, less than, contains etc. Some filters however are more complex.
 The `Group` filter for example contains a collection of other filters ANDed or ORed together.
 The `Not` filter inverts the selection of any other filter given to it.